CALL FOR PAPERS

 At the 2005 World Summit, all the world’s governments reaffirmed “that democracy is a universal value, based on freely expressed will of people to determine their own political, economic, social and cultural systems and their participation in all aspects of their lives”.
 However, values of democracy and human rights are different in every region.
 In Europe and America democracy is highly valued, while in Africa and Central Asia it is least valued.
 Although developed countries set examples and good practices of democracy, they also show signs of back-pull, given the recent cases of the USA’s presidential elections and Great Britain’s “Brexit” proposal to leave EU.

-With this call for papers the World Society Foundation (WSF) and the Independent Research Institute of Mongolia (IRIM) encourage scholars to investigate the evolution of democratic structures, the main challenges and the ways forward to advance democracy in the 21st century.
+With this call for papers the World Society Foundation (WSF) and the Independent Research Institute of Mongolia (IRIM) encourage scholars to investigate the evolution of democratic structures, the main challenges and ways forward to advance democracy in the 21st century.
 In order to investigate these topics, we are inviting academics to submit papers on any of the following focus areas.
 Presentations will promote the sharing of knowledge and information between participants:

 1.Urban-Rural cleavages and democracy